 In May 2014, Smith was diagnosed with breast cancer and underwent treatment, which ended June 2015.
-A recent mammogram showed no evidence of disease and she is considered cancer free.
+A subsequent mammogram showed no evidence of disease and she is considered cancer free.

-Smith has one daughter, Dylann Tharp, 29, who was an All-Pac-12 Conference second team soccer player at the University of Oregon and is a free-lance producer with NFL network and other entitities.
-Tharp and Smith have teamed with Keyshawn Johnson to produce a 30-for-30 documentary, ‘”The Trojan War,” about the 2005 USC Trojans and their in the BCS national championship game against eventual victor Texas.
-It is scheduled to air in October 2015.
+Smith has one daughter, Dylann Tharp, who was an All-Pac-12 Conference second team soccer player at the University of Oregon and is a free-lance producer with NFL network and other entities.
+Tharp and Smith have teamed with Keyshawn Johnson to produce a 30-for-30 documentary, ‘”The Trojan War,” about the 2005 USC Trojans and their bid in the BCS national championship game against eventual victor Texas.

 Smith continues to help spread the importance of early detection in breast and other kinds of cancers and has consulted with numerous charities, including the V Foundation, the American Cancer Society and the National Breast Cancer Foundation.
-In early August, she teamed with InfiniteLimitsMedia, a production group out of Seattle, to document her first post-treatment mammogram, done on state-of-the art 3D machinery.
+She teamed with InfiniteLimitsMedia, a production group out of Seattle, to document her first post-treatment mammogram, done on state-of-the art 3D machinery.
 Entitled, “Triumphant,” for the first time, doctors had proof that the cancer is gone.

 – 30 –